-Developing a Marijuana Waste Management Plan: Your Step-by-Step Guide
+Developing a Waste Management Plan for Cannabis: Your Step-by-Step Guide

 Cannabis businesses that fail to devise a proper waste management plan violate the policies of their respective governing agencies.
 Luckily, regulations about marijuana waste management are relatively similar across the board, whether you’re a cultivator, manufacturer, or distributor.
 Below we discuss how to create a waste management plan for cannabis in just four steps that’s compliant with all local, state, and federal regulations.